Iamhere345/Fastr-Core/docs/src/Config.md

 ### Key

 This is just the key that fastr uses for datastores.
 You can change it to whatever you want but be warned; if you ever want to change the key all previous data (including moderation data, i.e bans) will be wiped.

+### WaitForDS

+If this is set to true, Fastr will wait for moderation data to load before the rest of the admin system loads.
+Having This set to false will incur faster load times.

+## Control Characters

+Controls characters are characters that have a special meaning in commands

 ### Prefix